Information regarding available grants targeted at specific workforce development issues.

 Rapid Response Services

-The Department of Commerce and Economic Opportunity requests applications from qualified organizations to assist in the provision of rapid response services as authorized by the Workforce Investment Act (Public Law 105-220).
-DCEO is responsible for coordinating rapid response activity in the case of a permanent closure or mass layoff at a plant, facility, or enterprise, or a natural or other disaster, that results in mass job dislocation.
+The Illinois Department of Commerce requests applications from qualified organizations to assist in the provision of rapid response services as authorized by the Workforce Investment Act (Public Law 105-220).
+The Department of Commerce is responsible for coordinating rapid response activity in the case of a permanent closure or mass layoff at a plant, facility, or enterprise, or a natural or other disaster, that results in mass job dislocation.
 Grant funds may be available to provide industry sector experts to develop, coordinate and implement strategies that will assist dislocated workers in obtaining reemployment as soon as possible.
 Applicants must have a direct connection to the industry and/or dislocation event.
 For more information please visit the program website at illinoisworknet.com.

 Rapid Response Request for Application

 Rapid Response Grant Application